 Material Disruption of Manufacturing - A material disruption at one of our manufacturing facilities could prevent us from meeting customer demand, reduce our sales, and/or negatively affect our results of operations and financial condition.
-Our business depends on continuous operation of our facilities particularly at our mills.
-Any of our manufacturing facilities or any of our machines within such facilities, could cease operations unexpectedly for facilities, particularly at our mills.
+Our business depends on continuous operation of our facilities, particularly at our mills.
 Any of our manufacturing facilities, or any of our machines within such facilities, could cease operations unexpectedly for a significant period of time due to a number of events, including: